Skip to main content

 Step 1.
 Configure the Trigger

-Connect your Zoom account via OAuth: click Connect Zoom, sign in as an account admin, and approve access.
+2. Connect your Zoom account via OAuth: click on the Account field → +Connect New Account, sign in as an account admin, and approve access.

 Step 2.
 Configure the Action